Tag: resurrection

 The hour draws near.
 From a human perspective (and God’s), what is about to happen is harsh indeed.
 What is about to come is almost like the very vengeance that the psalmist opens up with.
 Except, all of that will be poured out onto one person!

 There is a sense that , with the time drawing near, has turned on the fire hose, trying to fill the disciples (even the one who betrays him) with everything he can before he is gone.
-This passage in John is often cited on Sunday, the day to focus on an essential of the .
-This short passage is given toward the , conveying a mystery still not completely understood.
+This passage in John is often cited on Trinity Sunday, the day to focus on an essential of the .
+This short passage is given toward the end, conveying a still not completely understood.

 “I still have many things to say to you, but you cannot bear them now.”